 Every time you use a cutting board, it tends to pick up everything that gets cut on them.
 In order for the board to get a deep clean, the first thing you have to do is rub them down with some coarse salt.

 The salt will take out all of the odor and germs that are on the wood.
-After it’s got a layer of salt on it, cut a lemon in half and swish on the board.
+Cut the lemon in half after you layer it with salt and run it over the board.
 At the end, the sanitized board should smell lemony fresh.

-Not one person enjoys doing a deep clean of their oven.
-But, it’s not as difficult as you might think it is.
+Not one person enjoys doing a deep clean of their oven, even though it’s surprisingly easy.
 Despite the many specialty products and foams that are made for this purpose, there’s a simpler and cheaper solution to that.